How 3D Printing and Additive Manufacturing Are Reshaping Industries

 As for IoT’s role in the manufacturing industry, it majorly contributes towards promoting sustainable manufacturing practices.
 When IoT devices are utilised in manufacturing processes, companies can improve in terms of efficiency, effective utilisation of resources and environmental impact.

-1. Improved waste management:
+1. Improved waste management

 Many manufacturing industries deal with the issue of waste management and IoT is here to mitigate this issue by introducing real-time monitoring and optimisation capabilities.
 Through the effective utilisation of IoT sensors, manufacturers can track various waste management processes, leading to minimised waste and better environmental impact.
 These sensors are instrumental in monitoring waste levels, thereby reducing waste overflow.

-By enhancing waste management, IoT products encourage us to create a green economy by promoting practices like recycling, responsible waste management, etc.
+By Enhancing waste management, IoT products encourage us to create a green economy by promoting practices like recycling, responsible waste management, etc.

-2. Enhanced emission monitoring:
+2. Enhanced emission monitoring

 Greenhouse gas emission sources in manufacturing industries are one of the major reasons for the depletion of the environment, and network IoT assists in keeping the levels of these gases in check.